 "I am incredibly passionate about supporting the families in Western Kentucky however that may look.
 My goal is that no matter how a woman chooses to give birth, she does so feeling respected, informed, and confident.
 It is sacred and humbling work to be with a woman and her team in her most powerful moment.
 We are not only witnessing the birth of babies, but the birth of parents.
 It's amazing to see life take it's first breath into our world."

 Legislative Action Committee Chair for DONA International (2019)

-Outside of her professional life, JoLynne is a wife and homeschooling mother of three boys, seven and under.
+Outside of her professional life, JoLynne is a wife and homeschooling mother of three boys, eight and under.
 If she's not at a birth, teaching a class, or advocating for maternal health at the local or state level; you will most likely find her on the t-ball field, at the lake with her boys, or somewhere in the sunshine with a good music playlist.